-The Working Group on Communications Strategy is exploring best practices for communicating with students as well as with staff across the division.
-The co-chairs for the group are Nate Boswell, Associate Dean, Residential Education, and Inge Hansen, Psychologist, Counseling and Psychological Services.
-The group is charged with exploring the following:
+The Working Group on Communications Strategy explored best practices for communicating with students as well as with staff across the division.
+The co-chairs for the group were Nate Boswell, Associate Dean, Residential Education, and Inge Hansen, Psychologist, Counseling and Psychological Services.
+The group was charged with exploring the following:

 - Research best practices in how universities and student affairs units maintain a dialogue with students, with particular interest in how administrators communicate about conversations they want to have with the community, changes they are considering, decisions that have been made and national/international events.